TeamDeverse/peace-corps-iOS/README.md

 # peace-corps-iOS
-The Android Peace Corps volunteer openings app
+The iOS Peace Corps volunteer openings app

 Our change!